 The City recognizes the importance of careful coordination and alignment among various service providers to maximize the effectiveness of their programs.
 As a result, during the development of this Consolidated Plan, the City consulted closely with organizations that provide assisted housing, health services and other community-focused agencies.
-Outreach efforts included surveys including specific questions associated with coordination, invitations to community meetings and follow-up in-person interviews where appropriate.
+Outreach efforts included surveys which addressed coordination, invitations to community meetings and follow-up in-person interviews where appropriate.

-The City further recognizes the importance of continued coordination and alignment during the upcoming five-year planning period with these organizations and agencies.
+The City further recognizes the importance of continued coordination and alignment throughout the five-year planning period with these organizations and agencies.
 The City will continue strengthening relationships and alignment among these organizations.